Article Summary: Cuyahoga Valley National Park Facts

 If you’re interested in origin stories then one of the most interesting Cuyahoga Valley National Park Facts is that history runs deep with over 13,000 years of human occupation.

-According to the National Park Service, Paleoindian hunters armed with spears likely followed the caribou and other Ice Age mammals into the Cuyahoga Valley about 13,000 years ago thereby becoming its first occupants.
+According to the National Park Service, the first inhabitants of the Cuyahoga Valley were likely Paleoindian hunters who followed caribou and other Ice Age mammals into the area about 13,000 years ago.

 Later Archaic people lived in structures made of wooden posts.